Visit us

 Board

-• JUDITH CRABB (CHAIR) - TRUSTEE
+• JUDITH CRABB (Chair)

 Judith Crabb is a Town Planner by profession, who has worked in the voluntary and community sector for over 30 years, including in the role of CEO, Business Development Manager, and Funding Officer.
 Judith has experience working on projects in England, Wales and Scotland.